Odn07/alx-low_level_programming/0x03-debugging/README.md

 * A README.md file, at the root of the folder of this project (i.e. 0x03-debugging), describing what this project is about

 1. TASKS 0: Test of the function positive_or_negative() gives a negative and positive integers.
+2. TASKS 1: Comment out the line from the code causing the code to go into infinite loop.